Battle of Valenciennes (1656): Background

 The Spanish situation worsened further in 1655 as the French army under Turenne took Landrecies after an eighteen-days siege in 14 July, and the strategic towns of Condé and Saint-Ghislain, situated north of Valenciennes, on 18 and 25 August.
-After that, the French consolidated their control in the province of Hainaut by seizing an fortifying positions around Condé, Arleux and other localities.
+After that, the French consolidated their control in the province of Hainaut by seizing and fortifying positions around Condé, Arleux and other localities.
 Important cities like Douai, Bouchain, Valenciennes and Tournai were put under threat.
 Just as the campaign finished, the Spanish prestige was seriously damaged when the Lorrainer forces, led by duke Francis, defected to France in November and allowed them to take control of a series of fortresses in Lorraine, the Electorate of Trier and the middle Rhine.
 The change of side was motivated by the arrest and imprisoning of duke Charles by Philip IV, who accused him of conspiring with Mazarin and who wished to turn Lorraine into a Spanish client state.

 The Spanish defeats led Philip IV to replace Leopold Wilhelm as governor of the Spanish Netherlands and commander of the Army of Flanders by John Joseph of Austria, his illegitimate son.
-Despite his young age, John was already and experienced and successful commander who had brought Naples and Catalonia back under Spanish rule, as well as a skilled negotiator.
+Despite his young age, John was already an experienced and successful commander who had brought Naples and Catalonia back under Spanish rule, as well as a skilled negotiator.
 On 17 February 1656, the Spanish monarch ordered his son to secretly embark at Barcelona towards Genoa in order to travel to Brussels as fast as possible.
 Near Minorca, the small squadron of two galleys where he travelled was attacked by Barbary pirates.
 One of the galleys was captured, and John barely escaped.
 He landed at Genoa on 23 March and reached Milan the 29th.
 From there, he travelled to Trento and then to Innsbruck, from where he moved into Bavaria.
 Having crossed the Danube at Donauwörth, he took a boat at Miltenberg and sailed down the Main up to Frankfurt.
 There, he was joined by the Marquis of Caracena, who had been appointed Governor of the Arms (second in command) of the Army of Flanders after the Prince of Condé, through his agents at Madrid, managed to have Fuensaldaña sacked.
 They travelled by boat to Mayence and Coblenz, finally landing at Cologne on 1 May.
-There they received by Fuensaldaña with 400 Spanish and 400 Condéan cavalry soldiers, who escorted them to the Spanish Netherlans.
+There they received by Fuensaldaña with 400 Spanish and 400 Condéan cavalry soldiers, who escorted them to the Spanish Netherlands.
 John met Leopold Wilhelm on 10 May at the Basilica of Our Lady of Scherpenheuvel, and Condé near Leuven the next journey.
 The entrance at Brussels took place on 12 May.